open/close all folders

 Devil of Caroc

-A construct Rogue, the Devil of Caroc was once a villager in Cold Morn who sought revenge for her fellow villagers who were murdered during the Eothesian Purges.
-She was eventually convicted of murder.
-Her soul now resides in a bronze golem.
+A construct Rogue, the Devil of Caroc was once a villager in Cold Morn who sought revenge for her fellow villagers who were murdered during the Eothasian Purges.
+She was eventually caught and executed, but her soul was powerful enough not to pass on and now resides in a bronze golem.

 A human Monk, Zahua is the greatest of the Nalpazca, the warrior-monks that serve as the army of the Tacan people.
 The Nalpazca seek to distinguish between the physical and imaginary world.
 Zahua seeks to pursue to ideals of the Nalpazca in the hopes that it will make him become an unstoppable combatant.